The occasional observations of Carolyn Kephart, writer

 11:45 AM PDT, April 8, 2009

-Note: The tale referred to in this post is "The Kind Gods," published in Bewildering Stories and free to read on my website (http://carolynkephart.com).
-(Update: It can also be read here on my blog, at https://carolynkephart.blogspot.com/2022/01/short-fiction-kind-gods.html.
+Note: The tale referred to in this post is "The Kind Gods," published in Bewildering Stories and free to read on my blog at https://carolynkephart.blogspot.com/2022/01/short-fiction-kind-gods.html.
 I created the cover art using an image of the Sutton Hoo helmet.)

 _____________